micmejia/bible-dump/AMPC/Matthew/Matt 10.md

-For I have come to part asunder a man from his father, and a daughter from her mother, and a [^m]newly married wife from her mother-in-law--
+For I have come to part asunder a man from his father, and a daughter from her mother, and a newly married wife from her mother-in-law--